cwboden/.dotfiles/docs/_posts/2023-03-08-neon-white.md

     alt="">
 </figure>

-These mechanics are then expanded further in later levels.
+These ideas are then expanded further in later levels.
 For example, in *Covenant: Race*, the player must run faster than a huge string of Laser Traps to reach the end before being cut-off by the traps.
+Or how some of Neon Yellow's signature levels -- where the player is unable to use the cards' movement abilities -- use the Laser Traps as gates to different sections.

-1. `Katana` kills Laser Trap, killing Demon
+### Giving the Player a View
-1. `Katana` kills Laser Trap, killing `Stomp` Demon
+Following the `Elevate` room is a straightforward waterfall path with two enemies, pointed at again by the Laser Traps.
+Weaponless, the player must use their `Katana` to destroy the traps and slay the two demons, with the second one providing a `Slam` card.

-1. Discard `Stomp`, killing `Stomp` Demon
+The `Slam` is then immediately discarded, killing another `Slam` demon below and continuing on a waterfall path, picking up two `Purify` cards along the way.
-1. Collect 2 `Purify`s
+Here is where the player arrives at a vista with the final section of the level before them -- a perfect place to contemplate route improvements.

 <figure class="align-center">
   <img